hencq/creole/README.md

 # creole

-A Clojure library designed to ... well, that part is up to you.
+Parser combinators written in Clojure.
+Designed to make parsers simple to write.

 ## Usage